Alien Resurrection (video game): Development

 Work on the game began in early 1996.
 Lacking any initial directive from Fox Interactive beyond that it be a game for the Alien franchise, Argonaut designed a game engine with an overhead shooter format inspired by the recent game Loaded.
-Pleased with the prototype, Fox Interactive green lit the project and additionally assigned the team to create a game which would appear in the film.
+Pleased with the prototype, Fox Interactive green lit the project and further assigned the team to create a game which would appear in the film.
 Fox announced that Alien Resurrection would be released in late 1997 on the Sony PlayStation, Sega Saturn, and Microsoft Windows.

-Fox regularly shipped the team boxes of scripts, storyboards, and raw footage from the film as reference material.
-After working on the game for a year, Argonaut Games decided that the Loaded genre had become outdated, and restarted development as a third-person 3D action-adventure in the vein of Tomb Raider, which had been released after work on Alien Resurrection started.
+Fox weekly shipped the team boxes of scripts, storyboards, and raw footage from the film as reference material.
+After working on the game for a year, Argonaut Games decided that the Loaded genre had become outdated, and restarted development as a 3D action-adventure in the vein of Tomb Raider, which had been released after work on Alien Resurrection started.
 Frustrated at having a year's worth of work completely scrapped, a significant fraction of the development team quit the project.
 In November 1997, by which time the Sega Saturn version had been dropped, Fox announced a Spring 1998 release window for the title.
 After this release window was missed, the game was announced for a Fall 1998 release.

 Morale dropped further when the team were invited to a private screening of the film; they found it underwhelming at best, and were disappointed that the game they had made for the film, Atom Zone, only appeared very briefly.
-The team struggled over technical difficulties with their 3D game engine for over a year, which resulted in issues such as low enemy counts, a limited draw distance and an unruly camera, and in late 1998 decided to change the format a second time, to a first-person shooter.
-Having the game in first-person sidestepped many of the problems encountered during the game's development as a third-person game, and the more limited field of view had the added benefit of making the game scarier.
-Senior designer Christopher Smith recalled, "It was a moment where everything went, 'right'.
+The team struggled over technical difficulties with their 3D game engine for over a year, and in late 1998 decided to change the format a second time, to a first-person shooter.
+Having the game in first person removed the fundamental problems in the game's development; senior designer Christopher Smith recalled, "It was a moment where everything went, 'right'.
 If it remained in the other perspective it would've got cancelled.
 I'd have put money on that."

 The game was one of the first games to use both analogue sticks of the DualShock controller for simultaneous movement and aiming.
 According to Ben Broth, a tester at Fox Interactive, the game's twin stick control scheme immediately went down well with the game's QA team.
 The game also supports the PlayStation Mouse.

 The game was finally released exclusively for the Sony PlayStation in 2000 (20 October in the US and 1 December in Europe), almost three years after the film ran its course in theaters.

+Security Bypass

+In 2023, a developer on the game revealed a secret cheat code he implemented.
+The code allows the launching of unlicensed, burned discs.